bwells78/weekly-commits/README.md

 Aggregates commits across an organization by week number of the current year.

-This a work in progress, only outputting commits.
+This is rough and a work in progress, only outputting commits so far.
 Todos:
 * Improve command line output, print out date range to confirm week number dates
 * Provide percentages of work per repo based on commits and number of files changed
 * Explore providing look-through into repo folders for percentages across monorepos